-Whether you are obtaining insurance for the first time or are reviewing your existing cover it’s important to understand the main types of personal insurance that exist, this area can be complex, and you don’t want to get it wrong by either obtaining to much or not sufficient.
+Whether you are obtaining insurance for the first time or are reviewing your existing cover, it’s important to understand the main types of personal insurance that exist.
+This area can be complex, and you don’t want to get it wrong by either obtaining too much or not enough.

-If you never claim on the insurance, you will think you got too much but if you do claim you will most likely think you didn’t get enough.
+If you never claim on the insurance, you will think you’ve got too much, but if you do claim, you will most likely think you didn’t get enough.

-4 main types of personal insurance exist and that you should consider when protecting your family and yourself.
-Life, Total and Permanent disability or TPD, Income Protection or IP and Trauma or Critical Illness cover.
+4 main types of personal insurance exist and you should consider these when protecting your family and yourself:

-- First of all, determine what types you need, depending on your financial situation you might not need as much as you think.
-Older clients with more assets generally speaking may not need as much as they have sufficient to fund themselves in the event of an unfortunate misshape, younger client might need more as they have not accumulated as many assets.
+- First of all, determine what types you need.
+Depending on your financial situation, you might not need as much as you think.
+Older clients with more assets generally speaking may not need as much as they have sufficient to fund themselves in the event of an unfortunate mishap.
+Younger clients might need more as they have not accumulated as many assets.

-- Review your insurance on an annual basis, as your circumstance change you may need to change the cover amounts or types.
+- Review your insurance on an annual basis, as your circumstances change you may need to change the cover amounts or types.

-- Now days it’s easy to check the claims history of the insurance company, you can also check reviews to see how they deal with clients.
+- Nowadays it’s easy to check the claims history of the insurance company.
+You can also check reviews to see how they deal with clients.

-- Most of the insurance provider will offer differ bells and whistles that can make the insurance cover expensive, you need to make sure you know what you’re getting.
-For example, if you have sufficient savings to last you 6 months without working when calculating the waiting period on the insurance IP cover go for a longer waiting period, this should reduce the premiums.
+- Most insurance providers will offer different bells and whistles that can make the insurance cover expensive.
+You need to make sure you know what you’re getting.
+For example, if you have sufficient savings to last you 6 months without working, when calculating the waiting period on the insurance IP cover, go for a longer waiting period.
+This should reduce the premiums.

-- If you have cashflow issue and want to save money then the Super fund can fund the premiums, but it will have an impact on your final balance, you can end up paying thousands of dollars over time and never claim, which means you’re healthy
+- If you have cash flow issues and want to save money then the super fund can fund the premiums.
+However, this will have an impact on your final balance.
+You can end up paying thousands of dollars over time and never claim, which means you’re healthy.